Alexander Scott (British academic)

-Alexander David Scott (born 1967) is a British mathematician, currently Professor of Mathematics at the University of Oxford and Fellow and Dominic Welsh Tutor in Mathematics at Merton College, Oxford.
+Alex Scott (born 1967) is a British mathematician, currently Professor of Mathematics at the University of Oxford and Fellow and Dominic Welsh Tutor in Mathematics at Merton College, Oxford.

 Early life

 As a sixteen year old schoolboy, Scott wrote the role-playing game Maelstrom for Puffin Books.

 He took his first degree at Trinity College, Cambridge, gaining first class honours.